 The three areas of your home that will do you the most good to insulate are the attic, walls, or crawl space.

 While insulating the entire home will get the most benefits, each area has its own set of advantages.
 Here’s some sage advice from some of our estimators.

 With little to no insulation in your attic, all the heat you pay for is escaping through the roof.

 “Heat rises,” said Mike Weaver, RetroFoam of Michigan Estimator.
 “Having a poorly insulated attic is like going outside in the middle of winter without wearing a hat.”

 If you want an energy-efficient house, insulating the attic with spray foam insulation is a great move.
 This can help your treated air from leaking out and your furnace from running all the time.
 Your furnace not working overtime equals big savings on your monthly energy bills.

-While many contractors will agree for energy efficiency the attic is the way to go, but what about comfort?
+While many contractors will agree on energy efficiency in the attic is the way to go, but what about comfort?

 Little to no insulation in your walls will lead to drafts, cold walls, and a number of other problems.
 Adding injection foam insulation in your walls will get rid of that annoying draft that has you bundled up at night.

-“If you are looking for a return on investment by making less of an investment, the walls are the best,” said Tom McTaggert, RetroFoam of Michigan Estimator.
+“If you are looking for a return on investment by making less of an investment, the walls are the best,” said Tom McTaggart, RetroFoam of Michigan Estimator.
 “The winter before I had just my walls done.
 I spent $2,200 on my propane, then the next winter was only $624.”

 Another reason to insulate the walls is that heat rises.
 If your heat can’t escape through the attic, it’s going to find another space.